Last Updated on

 Align Retention Tactics with Your Brand Identity

-For example, if your brand is positioned on luxury and exclusivity, blasting hefty coupon codes might undermine that premium image.
-Instead, focus on white-glove service and exclusive access as retention rewards.
+For example, if your brand is positioned on luxury and exclusivity, blasting big coupon codes might undermine that premium image.

 Brand consistency matters.
 Retention efforts should enhance the customer's connection to your brand story, not contradict it.

-What Common Retention Pitfalls Should You Avoid?
+Common Retention Pitfalls to Avoid

-Over-communication and Notification Fatigue
+Over-Communication and Notification Fatigue

-Bombarding customers with constant emails, texts, or push alerts can annoy them into disengagement.
-There's a fine line between being engaging and being spammy.
+Bombarding customers with constant emails, texts, or push alerts can annoy them into quitting on you.

 Quality over quantity is key - a few well-timed, relevant touches beat a barrage of noise.
 Monitor unsubscribe rates and app notification opt-outs as warning signs.